thoimetwa/qps-infra/docs/guide.md

 2. Tap Build with Parameters in right top menu

-3. Enter folder name - select your name e.g. okamara
+3. Enter folder name - select your name e.g. "organization"

 4. Tap Build

-* Expected Result: Organization is registered and new folder e.g. okamara appears in Jenkins(http://54.193.74.120/jenkins/)
+<b> Expected Result:</b> Organization is registered and new folder e.g. "organization" appears in Jenkins

 5. If error appears in console
 A: remove completely $HOME/.m2/repository and QPS_HONE/jenkins/.groovy/grapes content to allow jenkins to redownload everything from scratch

-* Expected Result: Go to step 6-8
+<b> Expected Result:</b> Go to step 6-8

 6. Open Terminal and run the following commands: sudo rm -rf ~/.m2/repository